chiangyaw/pcs-utd-workshop/03-Assignment-1-2.md

     ![alt text](/resources/pcs-screen-23.png)

 Notes: SQL and Code Injection attacks were detected is a custom search policy and Alert rule that was created for the purpose of the lab by leveraging out of the box Prisma Cloud policies.
 This is done for ease of use and convenience of lab experience.
 As a user, you can also create custom policy as such to meet your organization needs.
-3. Click on the **SQL and Code Injection attacks were detected** result and click on the Sales and Trading cnsp-eu under Asset Name column.
+3. Click on the **SQL and Code Injection attacks were detected** result and click on the Sales and Trading cnsp-app4 under Asset Name column.

  ![alt text](/resources/pcs-screen-24.png)